-DAYS 12 & 13 | AT SEA
+DAYS 10 & 11 | AT SEA

 Say goodbye to the king penguins as you leave for your next destination: Antarctica!
-Your days at sea are filled with presentations, workshops, and social activities led by your Expedition Team.
+Your days at sea are filled with presentations and workshops led by your Expedition Team, who will prepare you for the wildlife and landscapes that will surround you upon your arrival on the 7th Continent.